JGCRI/metis/README.md

 [Back to Contents](#Contents)

 Metis is designed to be accesible to a range of stakeholders with varying expertise and goals related to nexus analyses.
-The various functions of metis can be used independently for different purposes ranging from visualization, charting, spatial aggregation, mapping and inter-sectoral dynamics.
-The following lists and figure provides a summary of the existing and planned capabilities of metis.
+The various functions of Metis can be used independently for different purposes ranging from visualization, charting, spatial aggregation, mapping and inter-sectoral dynamics.
+The following lists and figure provides a summary of the existing and planned capabilities of mess.
 The lists and figure are updated as progress is made and new developments are planned.

 <p align="left"> <b> Metis Module & Functions </b> </p>

-- Charts: Various functions to produce charts to compare outputs across regions and scenarios (functions: metis.chart.R, metis.chartsProcess.R)
+- Charts: Various functions to produce charts to compare outputs across regions and scenarios (functions: mess.chart.R, mess.chartsProcess.R)
 - Maps: Various functions to vizualize spatial boundaries and data as rasters and polygon (functions: metis.boundaries.R, mets.map.R, metis.mapsProcess.R)
 - Spatial Aggregation: Functions to aggregate gridded data to different spatial boundaries.